aistairc/aiaccel/README.md

     > python -m aiaccel.start --config config.yaml
     ~~~

-5. The other processes are same with [sphere tutorial on local computer](https://github.com/aistairc/aiaccel#sphere-tutorial-on-local-computer) from 6 to 10.
-If you want to check the running jobs, please refer the [ABCI User Guide](https://docs.abci.ai/ja/).
+5. If you want to check the running jobs, please refer the [ABCI User Guide](https://docs.abci.ai/en/job-execution/#show-the-status-of-batch-jobs).

 # Acknowledgment
 * Part of this software was developed in a project commissioned by the New Energy and Industrial Technology Deve